RonanGreen1/Fourth-Year-Project/Project Notes/Subjects/Project/Project Prep/Technologies.md

 	- Has extensive cooking details.
 [Spoonacular API Docs](https://spoonacular.com/food-api)
 ### Machine Learning Framework for Shopping List Generation
-- **Tensorflow: For training a model to predict frequently used ingredients and generate shopping lists based on historical data.
+- **Tensorflow**: For training a model to predict frequently used ingredients and generate shopping lists based on historical data.

 ### Data Storage
 - **Firebase Firestore**: To store ingredient history and scanned items.